cshelsto/CHE-120/README.md

 * Two balls instead of one
 * Introduction of scoreboard and winning score
 * Increased ball speed
+* Added obstuctions in the middle of the screen

 We hope you enjoy playing our version of Pong!